Tackling Feather Mites

 – ALL horses that come into contact with a horse that has clincal symptoms need to be treated!!
 Asymptomatic carriers can simply reinfect the treated horse, making the treatment useless.

-– Because the mites move so fast, it is important to treat the WHOLE body when using a topical agent as they can migrate to other body parts quickly.
+– Because the mites move so fast, it is important to treat the WHOLE body when using an over-the-counter topical agent (such as Lime Sulphur Dip) as they can migrate to other body parts quickly.

 – Topical antiparasitics are labour intenstive but proven effective.
 Clipping feathers will make sure the agent reaches the mites better.
 Even clipping itself could make improvements as some mites will be physically removed from the hairs and skin crusts exfoliated.

-– Chorioptes spp. mites can survive in the environment on hair and dandruff for nearly 70 days.
+Chorioptes sp. mites can survive in the environment on hair and dandruff for nearly 70 days.
 Therefore stables, brushes and other infected material need to be treated too.
 You could also simply not use the infected material/tack for a minimum of 4 weeks.

 – Topical treatments will not destroy the eggs.
-The eggs hatch after 5-6 days which is why you’ll need to repeat treatment after 7 days.
+The eggs hatch after 5-6 days which is why you’ll need to repeat treatment after 7-10 days and no later.

 Symptoms are usually pretty clear with the horse stomping, biting and itching their legs against objects.
 You may also notice curly or distorted hair growth as the follicles become damaged by the mites and self-injuring behaviour of the horse.
 Serocellular crusting which generally appears yellow will likely be visible at the base of the hair.*